 Lecturer in Parasitology (91532): Apicomplexan parasites: parasite transmission and imaging

-Kühl, M, Trampe, E, Mosshammer, M, Johnson, M, Larkum, AW, Frigaard, N-U & Koren, K 2020, 'Substantial near-infrared radiation-driven photosynthesis of chlorophyll f-containing cyanobacteria in a natural habitat.', Elife, vol. 9.View/Download from: Publisher's site
+Kuhl, M, Trampe, E, Mosshammer, M, Johnson, M, Larkum, AWD, Frigaard, N-U & Koren, K 2020, 'Substantial near-infrared radiation-driven photosynthesis of chlorophyll f-containing cyanobacteria in a natural habitat', ELIFE, vol. 9.View/Download from: Publisher's site

 Microbial mats and stromatolites are widespread in Hamelin Pool, Shark Bay, however the phototrophic capacity of these systems is unknown.
 This study has determined the optical properties and light-harvesting potential of these mats with light microsensors.
 These characteristics were linked via a combination of 16S rDNA sequencing, pigment analyses and hyperspectral imaging.
 Local scalar irradiance was elevated over the incident downwelling irradiance by 1.5-fold, suggesting light trapping and strong scattering by the mats.
 Visible light (400-700 nm) penetrated to a depth of 2 mm, whereas near-infrared light (700-800 nm) penetrated to at least 6 mm.
 Chlorophyll a and bacteriochlorophyll a (Bchl a) were found to be the dominant photosynthetic pigments present, with BChl a peaking at the subsurface (2-4 mm).
 Detailed 16S rDNA analyses revealed the presence of putative Chl f-containing Halomicronema sp. and photosynthetic members primarily decreased from the mat surface down to a depth of 6 mm.
 Data indicated high abundances of some pigments and phototrophic organisms in deeper layers of the mats (6-16 mm).
 It is proposed that the photosynthetic bacteria present in this system undergo unique adaptations to lower light conditions below the mat surface, and that phototrophic metabolisms are major contributors to ecosystem function.

-Ong, M, Cheng, J, Jin, X, Lao, W, Johnson, M, Tan, Y & Qu, X 2019, 'Paeoniflorin extract reverses dexamethasone-induced testosterone over-secretion through downregulation of cytochrome P450 17A1 expression in primary murine theca cells.', Journal of ethnopharmacology, vol. 229, pp. 97-103.View/Download from: UTS OPUS or Publisher's site
+Ong, M, Cheng, J, Jin, X, Lao, W, Johnson, M, Tan, Y & Qu, X 2019, 'Paeoniflorin extract reverses dexamethasone-induced testosterone over-secretion through downregulation of cytochrome P450 17A1 expression in primary murine theca cells.', Journal of ethnopharmacology, vol. 229, pp. 97-103.View/Download from: Publisher's site

 ETHNOPHARMACOLOGICAL RELEVANCE:Polycystic Ovarian Syndrome (PCOS) is a complex endocrine and reproductive disorder.
 A main hallmark includes increased androgen production.
 The root of Paeonia lactiflora Pall.
 (Bai Shao) is used in Chinese herbal medicine for reproductive disorders, however its effects and mechanisms on ovarian theca cells has not yet been fully elucidated.
 AIM OF THE STUDY:The aim of this study was to evaluate effect of paeoniflorin extract (PFE), the main constituents of Bai Shao, on androgen production in ovarian theca cells.
 MATERIALS AND METHODS:Primary murine theca cells were treated with concentrations of PFE (1-100 µg/mL) in the presence of dexamethasone (10 µM) with media-only treated cells used as the control.
 After 24 h, culture media was collected for biochemistry assays of testosterone and progesterone.
 Expression of key steroidogenic enzymes, cholesterol side-chain cleavage (CYP11A1) and 17α-hydroxylase (CYP17A1) was characterized using immunofluorescence staining, immunoblotting and qRT-PCR.
 RESULTS:Dexamethasone significantly enhanced testosterone secretion (P < 0.05 vs. the control cells).
 PFE reversed over-production of testosterone induced by dexamethasone in a dose-dependent manner.
 The treatment with PFE also normalized production of progesterone in dexamethasone-treated cells.
 Expression of CYP11A1 and CYP17A1 in the theca cells were visualised by immunofluorescence staining.
 All doses of PFE significantly inhibited CYP17A1 expression detected by immunoblotting, but only 100 µg/mL of PFE downregulated CYP11A1 expression and reduced CYP11A1 significantly in dexamethasone-treated theca cells.
 CONCLUSIONS:PFE may reduce over-secretion of testosterone in theca cells through downregulation of CYP17A1 and CYP11A1.
 These findings provide scientific evidence to treat ovarian hyperandrogenism with the root of Paeonia lactiflora Pall.